MrToph/eosiac/README.md

   accounts_manager: eosiactester # account signing the new_account actions (needed when creating the accounts for the first time)
   funds_manager: eosiactester # account distributing tokens to accounts (liquid ones but also for staking)
   ram_manager: eosiactester # account buying RAM for accounts

+  # if you want to use the OBFA feature to pay for CPU/NET
+  cpu_payer:
+    account: cmichelkylin
+    permission: payforcpu
+    key: 5KMMoB5yStEbHsWNTaCie55rN2ZswnxqDiWuta2nG88AfEPo3X4
+    action: cmichelkylin@payforcpu # the noop action to insert as first action of the tx

   accounts:
     eosiactester: